ilkinrzayeev/big-data-software-architecture-playground/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----

 ## Lessons Learned

 - Deep understanding of custom data structures and thread-safety in Java
 - Real-world application of TDD and advanced testing strategies
 - Architectural trade-offs in distributed systems and Big Data
 - Documentation, code clarity, and professional project structure

----

-**This project goes far beyond “toy” or “copy-paste” code—every component is designed for clarity, extensibility, and real-world applicability.**